Małgorzata Szumowska: Elles

 Szumowska worked also as a co-producer of Antichrist, Lars von Trier's horror film released in 2009.
 In 2011, she completed her international project, Elles, starring Juliette Binoche.
 The worldwide première of Elles took place at Toronto International Film Festival.
 It tells the story of Anne, a Parisian journalist investigating prostitution among the students.
 Her research takes her to two girls, Charlotte and Alice, whose lives differ greatly from her own.
 They let her discover a world which she finds both repulsive and seductive.

 In the Name Of

-Adam is a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21.
+Szumowska directed the 2013 film In the Name Of.
+In the film, Adam is a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21.
 He now lives in a village in rural Poland where he works with teenagers with behavioral problems who fight and yell abuse.
 He declines the advances of a young brunette named Ewa; saying he is already spoken for.
 However; celibacy is not the only reason for his rejection.
 Adam knows that he desires men and that his embrace of the priesthood has been a flight from his own sexuality.
 When he meets Dynia; the strange and taciturn son of a simple rural family; Adam's self-imposed abstinence becomes a heavy burden.